Hometown - YA Fiction - Work in Progress

 Only they weren’t saying “Briggs.”

-They were looking around like, “Are they for real saying that?”
+everyone was looking around like, “Are they for real saying that?”

 The refs stopped the game.
-Some councilmember
+Some guy

-parents from both sides try to show some respect for each other, there were
+sides try to show some respect for each other, there were kids are out here and

-kids are out here and all that.
+all that.
 Basically he was stating the obvious.

 When he introduced himself as Mr.

 Ferguson, the B.D.
-Briggs principal, it wasn’t just boos coming down from our side.
+Briggs principal, it wasn’t just boos coming down from our

-Trash, food, cans, bottles, anything they could get their hands on.
-Between the
+side, it was trash, food, cans, bottles, dog bones, anything they could get

-announcement and the noise and the debris hitting the field, it was clear this
+their hands on.
+Between the announcement and the noise and the debris hitting

-was no longer a football game.
+the field, it was clear this was no longer a football game.

-As the police moved in, helped the
+The police moved in and helped the principal

-for him, our side of the bleachers, Gunny up there with the flag, the noose,
+the bleachers.
+With Gunny up there waving the flag, the noose, all that trash.
+I

-all that trash.
-I think he was seeing our side and I was seeing what was behind
+think he was seeing our side and I was seeing what was behind him and we knew

-him and we knew at any moment it was all going to blow.
+at any moment it was all going to blow.

 And it did.
 On the very next play.

-outside but then he bounced it back inside.
-I was blocked but got a hand on
+back inside.
+I was blocked but got a hand on him, he shook but I held on.
+Jeff came

-him, he shook but I held on.
-Jeff came in like a missile and laid him out.
+in like a missile and laid him out.

 Helmet to helmet.
 The Briggs